takaaptech/GA-SDK-CORONA-LEGACY/README.md

 > This SDK is implementing the **V1 API** version of GameAnalytics.<br>
 > It will still work and result in great analytics to view in our tool!<br>
 > The **V2 API** add features like progression, validated purchases and virtual currency tracking.<br>
-> Read this [SDK update FAQ](http://www.gameanalytics.com/docs/sdk-update-faq/) to keep yourself informed about future V2 SDK updates.
+> The [SDK update FAQ](http://www.gameanalytics.com/docs/sdk-update-faq/) contain updated information about future V2 SDK releases.

 <br>